oneapi-src/oneAPI-samples/DirectProgramming/Fortran/CombinationalLogic/openmp-primes/README.md

 Second, a reduction clause is used instead of an OpenMP* critical directive to eliminate lock overhead.
-A critical directive would cause excessive lock overhead due to the one-thread-at-time update of the shared variables each time through the for loop.
+A critical directive would cause excessive lock overhead due to the one-thread-at-time update of the shared variables each time through the DO loop.
 Instead the reduction clause causes only one update of the shared variables once at the end of the loop.

 The sample can be compiled unoptimized (-O0 ), or at any level of